Cover image for Complete Space Planning for Stunning Interior Designs

 Why Function Trumps Aesthetics

-A beautifully decorated room that doesn't function well will frustrate you daily.
+A beautifully decorated room that doesn't function well frustrates you every day - and that frustration is cumulative.
 Space planning ensures your home actively supports your life rather than working against it.
+When the layout works, you stop noticing it - the room just does what it should, every single time.

-Common complaints from homeowners include insufficient storage, kitchens with inadequate workspace, and rooms where furniture placement creates constant navigation obstacles.
-These aren't aesthetic failures—they're functional ones that proper space planning prevents.
+Common complaints include insufficient storage, kitchens with inadequate workspace, and rooms where furniture placement creates constant navigation obstacles.
+These aren't aesthetic failures; they're functional ones that proper space planning prevents.

 Space Planning vs. Interior Decorating